-- Traditionally held early in the first semester, this evening gives parents the chance to attend their daughter’s classes and meet her teachers by following her schedule.
+- This evening gives parents the chance to attend their daughter’s classes and meet her teachers by following her schedule.
 This year Curriculum night will be held on Wednesday, 8-24-22.
 Watch the PNL for more information.

 - On the first of each month, parents will receive a newsletter via email with information on school functions, counseling, college and other relevant activities.

 - If you are not receiving the parent newsletter, first check your spam folder in your email.
 If you need to be added to our email list, click here.